greiman/ChNil/README.md

 #### ChNil - ChibiOS/Nil Arduino Library

-This is the initial release of a much improved version of ChibiOS/Nil.
 I am starting a new repository since this version is not backward compatible with the NilRTOS library.

 https://github.com/greiman/NilRTOS-Arduino

-I have done some testing with an Uno and a little with a Mega but more bugs are likely since I needed to modify core parts of the RTOS.

 ChNil is a tiny RTOS library for AVR Arduino boards.